How to Make Great Decisions

 Making great decisions that lead to great outcomes ALL of the time is nearly impossible.
 There are simply too many factors that are out of our control to deliver a perfect decision-making score every day, every month, every year.
 Things like weather conditions, traffic, acts of nature, the economy and kids are just a short list of things outside of our control that could very well impact our decisions.
 Attempting to account for and control all of these factors could easily lead us to struggle in making good decisions and can often leave us paralyzed!

-Making great decisions most of the time, however, is a very real possibility.
+Learning how to make great decisions most of the time, however, is a very real possibility.
 The question is, what are the criteria that one should consider in order to make great decisions?

 Why People Struggle to Make Decisions